Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 That was good for a variety of things.

-It was also the change in pace was know
+It was also the change of pace was,

 market from,